SharkSnack/shiren-5/content/guides/identifying.md

 ---
 title: "Identifying"
-metaTitle: "Bracelets - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Identification Guide - Shiren the Wanderer: Tower of Fortune Wiki"
-metaDescription: "Complete bracelet details for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Item identification guide for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---